LoyolaChicagoBooks/introcs-csharp/rst/ifpitfalls.rst

     if ( x < 0); // WRONG PROBABLY!
         Console.WriteLine(x);

+This code is deadly, since it compiles and is almost surely *not* what you mean.

 Remember indentation and newlines are only significant for humans.
 The two lines above are equivalent to::